mgbleichner/nEEGlace/README.md

 ## Disassemble neck speaker
 *  Remove mesh (A): The mesh material is clicked on the plastic part.
 The mesh material can be removed using a thin blade to lift it from the body.
-*  Unbolt all screws (B)
+*  Unbolt all screws (B).
-*  Remove the  metal plate in the middle (C)
+*  Remove the  metal plate in the middle (C).
 *  Carefully lift the left part of the lower part (D).
 There is a black glue at several locations,  that can be removed carefully.
 *  Carefully lift the right part (E).
-The only thing that keeps the top and bottom part together is the micro USB connector
+The only thing that keeps the top and bottom part together is the micro USB connector.
 *  Unbolt the screw (F).
 *  Top (G-H) and bottom (I) parts are now detached from each other.